outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

 Initial conception model
 ------------------------

+Micro-kernel design
+^^^^^^^^^^^^^^^^^^^

+Sentry (and more generaly Outpost) is based on a micro-kernel model.
+Such a model consider that the less the supervisor code handle, the best the overall architecture is enforced.
+To achieve that, this requires some specific considerations:

+   * some devices (short-listed number) must still be under the control of the kernel, because their configuration is required at very early boot time or because their access is particulary security critical
+   * all other devices are under the responsability of userspace tasks, meaning that they will directly manage them as if they were a part of the kernel, but yet fully partitioned and executed in user mode

+The userspace device manipulation concept is fully described in a :ref:`dedicated chapter <userspace_devices>`:.

 About general tasking model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The scheduling concept
+""""""""""""""""""""""

 Sentry is a preemptive kernel that execute partitioned userspace tasks.
 Each task hold a single thread, built to use a single blocking point on which it